the-global-hackathon/CasperLabs-Developer-Community/Home.md

 - **Freelance Developer Community** are members of our CasperLabs Community who are developers and engineers interested in contributing to our CasperLabs core capabilities,

-- **General Blockchain Enthusiasts** are members of the CasperLabs Community who support blockchain technology and are interested in learning more about CasperLabs progress in our roadmap,
+- **General Blockchain Enthusiasts** are members of the CasperLabs Community who support blockchain technology and are interested in learning more about CasperLabs progress and impact on the world of blockchain technology,

 # Get Started